hubbleui/framework/src/docs/03_layout/03_grid.md

 ### CSS Customization

 The grid system uses a combination of both local CSS variables on all components for enhanced component customization and styling.
 The base values are used by the UI to create all the sizing.
-Values for the CSS variables are set via Sass, so pre-compilation customization is still supported, too.
+Values for the CSS variables are set via Sass, so pre-compilation customization is still supported too.

 Customization via Sass can be made in the `src/scss/_config.scss` file in Hubble's source.